samuelsmal/grunt-maven-tasks/README.md

 _Run the `grunt package` task with the `goal` option set to `package`._

-This tasks packages an artifact.
+This tasks packages an artifact with the current version suffixed with `-SNAPSHOT`.

 ### install